ExodusMovement/patch-broken-hermes-typed-arrays/README.md

 ## The fix

-Overall, this module is just a glorified version of the following this snippet (but with `.map`/`.filter` support and safeguards against Hermes updates, to detect if things change).
+Overall, this module is just a glorified version of the following snippet (but with `.map`/`.filter` support and safeguards against Hermes updates, to detect if things change).

 ```js
 TypedArray.prototype.subarray = function (...args) {